ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/OpenRefine_TLU.md

 template: training_et.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: OpenRefine andmete puhastamiseks - 07.11.2025 - Kutsega
+title: OpenRefine andmete puhastamiseks - 07.11.2025
 draft: false
 hide:
   - toc